ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.md

 ## Northern Analytical Laboratory Services, Research Assistant

-- Sept 2022 – present
+- Nov 2020 – present
 - Prince George, BC
 - Work both independently and in a team in a laboratory environment, performing tasks that involve collection and processing of samples using various instruments while maintaining and calibrating them
 - Revamped invoicing system to automate payment tracking processes, reducing customer inquiries and improving overall customer satisfaction
 - Streamlined and optimized laboratory workflow by implementing new methods and protocols, resulting in an increase in sample processing efficiency
 - Authored and disseminated scientific papers and reports, contributing to the lab's knowledge base

-## Northern Analytical Laboratory Services, Student Research Assistant
+## , Student Research Assistant

 - Nov 2020 – Sept 2022
 - Prince George, BC